Teyras/MT/text/chapters/400_scaling.md

 them down as necessary.
 Such approach might be even more efficient if we managed a large cluster of single-board computers.

-![Number of submissions in ReCodEx, divided by hour of submission
+![Number of submissions in ReCodEx, divided by hour and day of submission
-\label{submission-hour-histogram}](img/scaling/submission-hour-histogram.tex)

-![Number of submissions in ReCodEx, divided by the day of week
-\label{submission-day-histogram}](img/scaling/submission-day-histogram.tex)
+\label{submission-time-histograms}](img/scaling/submission-time-histograms.tex)

 The benefit of auto-scaling techniques is that they allow to save costs during low traffic periods, while being able to deal with unexpected increases in traffic when they happen.
 In systems for evaluation of programming assignments, the frequency of submissions can vary wildly, which means we might benefit from using these techniques.
-This is confirmed by submission data from ReCodEx, which shows that there is more traffic during evenings (as shown by Figure
-\ref{submission-hour-histogram}) and that traffic decreases on Fridays and Saturdays (as shown by Figure \ref{submission-day-histogram}).
+This is confirmed by submission data from ReCodEx, which shows that there is more traffic during evenings and that traffic decreases on Fridays and Saturdays (as shown by Figure \ref{submission-time-histograms}).